MichaelAquilina/ubuntu-ansible/README.md

 Once thats done then run one of the playbooks found in this repo.

 `setup_gnome.yml` is used for setting up a Ubuntu Gnome environment using Gnome Shell.
-`setup_unity.yml` is for setting up a standard run of the mill Ubuntu environment using Unity.

 For example, setting up a machine with Ubuntu Gnome would be done as follows: